Contact Us

 Temple of the Moon can be found at 390m/1,280ft below the summit of Huayna Picchu.
 It is made of masonry stone, has an open face and a small cave opening.
 In the center is a throne carved out of rock, next to it are steps that descend deep into the cave.

 This stone is said to hold mummies.
 The stone work depicts the 3 plains of Inca religion.
 Firstly, we find The Hunan Pacha (the heavens) represented by the great Condor, followed by The Kay Pacha (the earth or physical life) represented by the formidable Puma Cat and finally we get The Ukju Pacha (the underground) seen in a form of a snake.
-According to some travel guides, the temple has 6 levels built on top of each other over its 200-year span.
 There are many theories regarding its use.
 Some say it was used for the worship of Gods.
 While others conclude that it was a royal tomb, place of worship, and a look-out post.
 Another interesting theory is that it was sacrificial ground, because the Inca would often make sacrifices to their Gods, or it could also have been a ceremonial bathing complex.
 Whatever it was used for, it played a very important part in the life of the ancient Incas.

 The trail from the summit of Huayna Picchu to the Temple is very hazardous and not suitable for people with vertigo or acrophobia.